Perrshan/Data-Structure-Tutorial/tree.md

 As the word binary denotes, each node in a binary tree can only have two branches coming out of it.
 The way that we sort the data is if the value that is being added is less than the value on the current node then it will be moved to the left and compared with the next node.
 Once the value reaches a leaf it will be made as the new leaf.

-If the the value is greater than a value it will be moved to the right and follow the same process.
+If the value is greater than the value it will be moved to the right and follow the same process.

 ### Balanced Trees

 To be able to achieve the O(log(n)) performance the tree must be balanced meaning that both sides of the tree are close to the same length dividing the data as close to equally in half as possible.
-When you have overly skewed trees the performance just because O(n) functioning just like a linked list.
+When you have overly skewed trees the performance just because O(n) functions just like a linked list.

 ![Balanced Trees](images/balanced_tree.png)

 ## Recursion in Trees

 One of the most efficient ways to navigate a tree is to use recursion.
-If you are not too familiar with recursion I would definitely encourage you to look more into it, but I know you will also learn a few things from the examples that I will be sharing.
+If you are not too familiar with recursion, I would definitely encourage you to look more into it, but I know you will also learn a few things from the examples that I will be sharing.
 Be patient with yourself though because it at least took me a while to wrap my head around it.

 ### Navigating a Tree